sayanlp99/bits_notes/sem2/devops/devops.md

 ### **Practical Applications**
 - Effective monitoring ensures high availability, reliability, and performance for systems, especially in high-scale deployments like e-commerce platforms or SaaS applications.

 ---

-Let me know if you'd like any specific sections expanded further or additional information added!

-Here are detailed notes extracted from the second document, expanded with explanations where necessary:

----